Local Property Tax (LPT)

 |11||550,001 - 600,000||1,035|

 |19||950,001 - 1,000,000||1,755|

 |Properties worth more than €1 million are assessed on the actual value at 0.18% on the first €1 million and 0.25% on the portion above €1 million.|

 In general, because LPT is a self-assessed tax, formal appeals only arise in a small number of situations.

-If you do not agree with a Revenue Estimate you can displace it by submitting a return with your own self-assessment.
+If you do not agree with a Revenue estimate you can replace it by submitting a return with your own self-assessment.

-Since Revenue has compiled a register of residential properties from various sources there may be errors about ownership of some properties.
-If you got a LPT Return form and you do not consider yourself a liable person for that property you should notify Revenue in writing within 30 days of receiving the letter.
-You should include an explanation of why you do not consider yourself a liable person, the details of the person you think is the liable person (name, address and PPS Number) and supporting documentation.
-It is very important that you contact Revenue since if the error is not corrected you are liable to pay the tax.
-Revenue will use the information you supply to make a determination on whether you are a liable person.
-If you do not agree you can appeal this determination to the Appeal Commissioners.
+Since Revenue has compiled a register of residential properties from various sources, there may be errors about ownership of some properties.
+If you got a LPT return form and you do not think you are liable for that property you should contact Revenue within 30 days of getting the letter.
+You should include an explanation of why you are not liable, the details who you think is the liable person (name, address and PPS Number) and supporting documentation.
+It is important that you contact Revenue because if the error is not corrected you are liable to pay the tax.
+Revenue will use the information you supply to make a decision on whether you are a liable person.
+If you do not agree you can appeal this decision to the Tax Appeal Commission.

-If you disagree with Revenue on other matters (for example, whether the property is residential, the valuation or whether you can defer payment) and the matter cannot be resolved, Revenue will issue a formal Notice of Assessment or a formal decision on the matter to you.
+If you disagree with Revenue on other matters (for example, whether the property is residential or whether you can defer payment) and the matter cannot be resolved, Revenue will issue a formal Notice of Assessment or a formal decision on the matter to you.
 Your right to appeal to the Appeal Commissioners will be set out clearly on the notices.
-However you must make a return and pay any tax due before you can appeal the Notice of assessment or any other Revenue decision.
+However, you must make a return and pay any tax due before you can appeal the Notice of Assessment or any other Revenue decision.